aliibarry/shiny/README.md

 Data from Barry 2022 (PhD Thesis), GSE216444 with PMID to follow.

 ##########################################################################################
-The userguide is associated with the paper
+The userguide is associated with the paper Barry et al

 Allison M Barry, Na Zhao, Xun Yang, David L Bennett, Georgios Baskozos ‘Deep RNA-seq of male and female murine sensory neuron subtypes after nerve injury’.